top of page

 Col de la Madeleine

-We took a picture of each col, so we would have some photos of ourselves.
+We took a picture of each col to have some photos of ourselves.

 kaart6.jpg